The short answer is: Yes, you can claim compensation for crew sickness, but you’ll probably have to take your claim to court.

 Sometimes a short delay to a flight means that the crew will end up going over their allotted hours in their shift if they work on the delayed flight, and so the delay is extended to factor in waiting for a new crew to arrive.

-If this happens then the flight may be eligible for flight delay compensation based on crew exceeding their hours.
+If this happens then the flight may be eligible for flight compensation based on crew exceeding their hours.
 It is something that the courts say the airline should factor into their operating processes.

 We’ve recovered compensation for hundreds of passengers delayed by crew sickness, including Mr and Mrs Davies in the case of Davies v British Airways in May 2015.